calandrajose/BudgetControlApp/README.md

-You can check this project [here] (https://myweeklybudget.netlify.app)
+You can check this project [https://myweeklybudget.netlify.app](here)

 # Getting Started with Create React App